rickosborne/cascades/md/16-2-6-after-weather.md

 "Be right back."

 Pamela was in the First Class galley, picking her way into a sandwich.
-I caught her mid-bite so she gave me a half-wave for a greeting.
+I caught her mid-bite, so she gave me a half-wave for a greeting.

 "I was just thinking the same thing," I told her.

-High Desert Air may be a bargain basement airline, but they try to do right by us.
+High Desert Air may be a bargain-basement airline, but they try to do right by us.
 It was one of the upsides to working for an airline owned and run by pilots and not suits.
 Even on flights without meal service there is always something provided for the flight attendants.